 When you're ready to go live with Gmail, redirect your domain's MX records to Google servers.
 Do this after creating user accounts for people who will be using Gmail with your domain.

-Advanced deployments: If you're deploying Gmail alongside your existing mail service, such as for a pilot, see these advanced email delivery options.
+Advanced deployments: If you're deploying Gmail alongside your existing mail service, such as for a pilot, visit these advanced email delivery options.

-See how to import your users' email from your old email system to G Suite.
+See how to import your users' email from your old email system to Google Workspace.

 - Authorize your senders with SPF